The David Letterman Show: Guests

-Valri Bromfield, Edie McClurg, Rich Hall, Gerard Mulligan, Merrill Markoe and Paul Raley all appeared on the show and served as writers.
-Edd Hall (later the announcer on The Tonight Show with Jay Leno) and Late Show producer Barbara Gaines were both production assistants, while stage manager Biff Henderson and director Hal Gurnee would follow Dave to his next two shows.
-Announcer/comedian Bob Sarlatte was replaced partway through the run by Bill Wendell, who would also announce on Dave's next two shows until his retirement in 1995.

-Among guests who appeared were Steve Allen, Andy Kaufman, Wil Shriner, Richard Lewis, Dinah Shore, Judy Collins, Tom Snyder, photojournalists Jon & Keiko Alpert, keyboardist Suzanne Ciani, Dr. Isaac Asimov and Jeff Greenfield, who reviewed the first show while it was on the air.
+Among guests who appeared were Steve Allen, Andy Kaufman, Tom Snyder, photojournalists Jon & Keiko Alpert, keyboardist Suzanne Ciani, Steve Martin, Robert Klein, Bill Murray, Dr. Isaac Asimov, Allen Ludden, and Jeff Greenfield, who reviewed the first show while it was on the air.

-The show's musical guests included Tony Award winner Nell Carter, Irene Cara, Tom Rush and Harve Mann, and U2 (where Bono and the Edge famously entered the audience midway through their song "I Will Follow".)
+The show's musical guests included Loudon Wainwright III, The Drifters, Janis Ian, Irene Cara, Maria Muldaur, Nell Carter, Judy Collins, John Sebastian, Tom Rush, Lionel Hampton, Charles Aznavour, Tracy Nelson, Linda Hopkins, Esther Satterfield, Lacy J. Dalton, Michael Franks, Rusty Draper, Mickey Gilley, Gerard Kenny, John Hartford, Johnny Paycheck, Al DiMeola, Sippie Wallace, and Harve Mann.

 In one of his earliest television appearances, a young Bill Maher was an audience member on the show's first episode, and Conan O'Brien claims he hitchhiked to New York just to see a broadcast in Studio 6A (which has also been home to some of Jack Paar's NBC programs, and then eventually Letterman and O'Brien's versions of the network's Late Night franchise).